nullmastermind/prompts/windmill.md

   - Proper error handling, performance optimization, and full compliance with platform constraints and best practices
   - Well-defined input parameters with appropriate validation and documentation that match design specifications
   - Preserved main function that serves as the UI interface and central processing hub
-  - Comprehensive test coverage that validates all EARS requirements
+  - **Inline test coverage**: All EARS requirements validated through tests within the single script file
   - Clear documentation enabling future maintenance and enhancement through specification updates
   - **Task completion audit trail**: TASKS.md file showing progression from `[ ]` → `[🔄]` → `[✅]` for all implemented features
+  - **No external files**: No README.md, separate test files, or additional modules created

 ## Initialization